authelia/authelia/docs/configuration/identity-providers/oidc.md

 ##### [5] secret

 The shared secret between Authelia and the application consuming this client.
+This secret must match the secret configured in the application.
 Currently this is stored in plain text.
-This secret must be configured in the application consuming this client as well and must match with the entry in this configuration.

 You must generate this option yourself.
 To generate a random string of sufficient length, you can use `openssl rand -base64 32`.
 If you are deploying this as a Kubernetes secret, you must encode it with base64 again, i.e. `openssl rand -base64 32 | base64`.
 Using secrets is always recommended.